 - Lumens (brightness)

 - PAR (“Photosynthetically Active Radiation,” or in simple terms, how much of the light is useful for plants)

 So which type of light grows plants the best?
-Studies have shown that plants grow best with aquarium lighting that have more red or green in the color spectrum than blue, and the redder the better!
+Studies have shown that plants grow best with aquarium lighting that has more red or green in the color spectrum than blue, and the redder the better!

 The image below shows a red-spectrum fluorescent light used for growing aquarium plants.
 Notice how much more red light it puts out than the full-spectrum daylight lamp above.

 Live plants add a lot to an aquarium, and having the right lighting to keep them healthy and happy is essential.

 Make sure to keep the lights on long enough for the type of plant, location of the tank, and the type of tank set-up you have, and your plants will reward you with plenty of growth.
 For most tropical aquariums, this means getting about 8-12 hours of light per day.
 To make it even easier, you can always set up a timer to ensure your lights stay on for the same amount of time every day.